magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—_Not set_
 -  **Version**—Magento 2.1.4 and later

 You can configure multiple locales per theme as long as the theme is not excluded using the [`SCD_EXCLUDE_THEMES` variable](#scd_exclude_themes) during deployment.
-This is ideal if you want to speed up the deployment process by reducing the amount of unnecessary theme files.
+This configuration is ideal to speed up the deployment process by reducing the amount of unnecessary theme files.
 For example, you can deploy the _magento/backend_ theme in English and a custom theme in other languages.

 The following example deploys the `Magento/backend` theme with three locales: